|Nutrition Facts (per serving)|

 In a medium bowl, combine the cream cheese and whipped salad dressing and beat until smooth.
 Stir in the drained tuna, onions, carrot, and lemon juice and blend well to combine.
-At this point you can refrigerate this mixture up to 3 days before you make the sandwiches.
+At this point, you can refrigerate this mixture up to three days before you make the sandwiches.

 Spread the softened butter thinly on each slice of the bread and spread the tuna filling on half of the slices.
 Put the bread slices together to make sandwiches.

 Wrap the sandwiches in freezer wrap and place in a gallon freezer bag.
 Label the sandwiches with the recipe name and the date you made them and freeze.